ricsanfre/pi-cluster/docs/_docs/rustfs-baremetal.md

 #### Data-driven pattern

 For managing multiple buckets, users, and policies at scale, resource definitions can be loaded from JSON files stored in a `resources/` directory.
-This keeps Terraform HCL thin and makes adding new services a matter of dropping in a JSON file — the same pattern described in the [PiCluster S3 Backup Backend documentation](/docs/s3-backup/).
+This keeps Terraform HCL thin and makes adding new services a matter of dropping in a JSON file.

 The full Terraform implementation for this cluster is available in the repository at [`terraform/minio/`](https://github.com/ricsanfre/pi-cluster/tree/master/terraform/minio), including the provider configuration, resource definitions, and the data-driven JSON resource files for all cluster services (Velero, Loki, Tempo, Longhorn, Restic, and Barman/CNPG).